biermanr/Download_SRA_FASTQ_Benchmarks/README.md

 what you would see on your own machine.

 TODOs
+- Update README to include a description of the different approaches.
+Maybe programmatically include code into README?
+Or just link
 - Validate shasums
 - Write up a discussion of learnings
 - Create a github pages as well as the README?